CondeNast/puppet-archive/README.md

 * faraday, faraday_middleware no longer required.
 * ruby provider is the default for windows (using net::http).
-* archive gem_provider attribute deprecated.
+* voxpupuliarchive gem_provider attribute deprecated.
-* archive::artifactory server, port, url_path attributes deprecated.
+* voxpupuliarchive::artifactory server, port, url_path attributes deprecated.
 * S3 bucket support (experimental).

 Release 0.3.x contains breaking changes

 * The parameter 7zip have been changed to seven_zip to conform to Puppet 4.x variable name requirements.
 * The namevar name have been changed to path to allow files with the same filename to exists in different filepath.
-* This project have been migrated to [voxpupuli](https://github.com/voxpupuli/puppet-archive), please adjust your repo git source.
+* This project have been migrated to [voxpupuli](https://github.com/voxpupuli/puppet-voxpupuliarchive), please adjust your repo git source.

 _*Experimental*_:

 The following define type/features are experimental and subject to change:

-* archive::artifactory
+* voxpupuliarchive::artifactory
-* archive::go
+* voxpupuliarchive::go
-* archive::nexus
+* voxpupuliarchive::nexus
 * checksum_url (to support nexus files)

 ## Overview

-This module manages download, deployment, and cleanup of archive files.
+This module manages download, deployment, and cleanup of voxpupuliarchive files.

 ## Module Description